aws/aws-iot-device-sdk-embedded-C/demos/README.md

 ### **mqtt_demo_subscription_manager**

-Demo for showing the use of MQTT APIs to establish an MQTT session, subscribe to a topic, publish to a topic, receive incoming publishes, unsubscribe from a topic and disconnect the MQTT session.
+Demo of an MQTT application that subscribes to multiple topic filters using a subscription manager to manage multiple subscriptions, register different callbacks for each subscription, and handle wildcard topics.
+It establishes a TLS connection with server-only authentication, and communicates at QoS 1 level with the broker.

 ## Device shadow examples